jonatttan/BankAppServer/README.md

 # Hello Node!

-This project was developed in JavaScript language, using Express.js framework, runing in the Node.js platform _Last updated: 14 August 2023_
+This project was developed in JavaScript language, using Express.js framework, runing in the Node.js platform.
+_Last updated: 11 February 2023_

 ## Prerequisites